Become a Fertility Nurse – Education & Certification

 Fertility nurses are registered nurses (RNs) who specialize in fertility, typically in a clinical or hospital setting.
-Many begin their career working as a nurse in labor and delivery, neonatal intensive care (NICU), or postpartum hospital settings to gain experience prior to working with patients around fertility.
+Many begin their career working as a nurse in labor and delivery, neonatal intensive care (NICU), or postpartum hospital settings to gain experience before working with patients around fertility.
 They work with many people, including patients seeking care around conception, infertility, and menopause.
 Their work involves deep empathy, interpersonal skills, and emotional intelligence, as they commonly support patients and their families through highly sensitive issues.

 To learn more about how to become a fertility nurse and what a fertility nurse does day-to-day, look no further than our guide to fertility nurse degrees.